But what did come as a surprise to me is the weird ways pregnancy changes your hair. Or my hair anyway.

 2. The fall out.
 Somewhere between four and six months post-partum all the hair your body held onto during pregnancy starts falling out.
 And I don’t mean a strand here and a strand there.
 I mean fistfuls of the stuff.
 It’s really quite frightening.

 3. The patches.
 This is a new one on me and possibly the result of having had three babies, but I was absolutely horrified to discover, when viewing the results of a mum and baby photoshoot with Littlest B, bald patches on my head.
 Bald patches!
 Why didn’t anyone tell me?
-I’ve got absolutely no idea if this is a temporary thing or whether the hair will grow back, but if it doesn’t it turns out there are solutions, like The Harley Street Hair Clinic’s ATP or advanced tricho pigmentation treatment, which is basically a hair transplant.
+I’ve got absolutely no idea if this is a temporary thing or whether the hair will grow back – I guess only time will tell!

 4. The sheen.
 I don’t mean a nice, healthy, glossy sheen, oh no no no no no. I mean a teenage-like, greasy, oily sheen.
 And the more you wash it, the worse it gets.
 Thanks Mother Nature.